mrstallion/fchat-rising/readme.md

     *    Manage channel's ad settings via "Tab Settings"
     *    Automatically re-post ads every 11-18 minutes (randomized) for up to 180 minutes
     *    Rotate multiple ads on a single channel
+*   Ad Rating
+    *    LFP ads are automatically rated and matched against your profile
 *   Link previews
     *    Hover cursor over any `[url]` to see a preview of it
     *    Middle click any `[url]` to turn the preview into a sticky / interactive mode